Ingan121/Redmond-Firefox/README.md

 # Redmond-Firefox
-Modified version of Redmond-Firefox that look more like IE6 with userJS and some modifications. (pending)
+Modified version of Redmond-Firefox that look more like IE6 with userJS and some modifications.
+(WIP)

 An Internet Explorer inspired theme for Firefox
 ![Image Screenshot](https://github.com/Ingan121/Redmond-Firefox/blob/master/Screenshots/Screenshot5.png)